visvshah/tutor_now/README.md

 ## Project Structure
 The project is structured with the frontend in the client directory and the backend in the server directory.
 The root directory contains the common dependencies and scripts for starting the development servers.
+The sever side must exist before the client side is created.

 ## Deployment
 For deployment, the backend can be deployed on any Node.js hosting service such as Heroku or AWS Elastic Beanstalk.
 The frontend can be deployed on any static file hosting service such as GitHub Pages or AWS S3.